-Caroline graduated from LSU in 2014 with a Bachelor of Arts in Mass Communication.
+Caroline graduated from LSU in 2014 with a bachelor of arts in mass communication and a minor in business.
 At LSU, she served as Vice President of Tri Delta and President of the Greek Board of Directors.

 In her spare time, Caroline enjoys spending time with her family and friends, cooking her mom’s recipes, waterskiing, and walking the LSU lakes.